jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 See {% include chapter-link.html slug="major-scale" %} and {% include chapter-link.html slug="interval-scale" %}
 for more information.

+##### Use interval arithmetic

+The formal way to find the difference between two intervals is to subtract the semitones of the first interval from the second, adjusting for the octave as needed.

+See [interval arithmetic](#interval-arithmetic) later in this chapter for details.

 #### Harmonizing the natural minor scale

 As another example,